surprisetalk/writings/essays/Randomness.md

+## Update (2019-12-28)

+I originally wrote the article to explore _epistemological_ and _ontological_ randomness.
+It's a fun concept to explore, and I want to revisit it in the future, but I'm not a physicist.

+So yeah, I'm no longer bold enough to claim that I know more than "most physicists" (yeah, I hate myself too).

+So don't read this article, unless -- I don't know -- you want to experience awful writing.

+---

+# Randomness

 <!-- <dilbert random number generator> -->

 An unpopular opinion: things may be truly random, but we cannot prove it.

 Quantum mechanics is spooky.

 Most physicists accept the _Copenhagen interpretation_, which proposes that physical systems do not have definite properties until they're forced to.
 That is, the universe is a forest whose trees make no sounds.
-Even weirder, these trees are not trees, they're probabilities -- probabilitress.
+Even weirder, these trees are not trees, they're probabilities -- probabilitrees.

 Probabilitrees fall when they're "observed".
 When probabilitrees fall, they become normal old logs.